Work & Skills Funding Opportunities

 Pathways to Work is South Yorkshire's approach to bringing about system-wide change, in order to support people to overcome barriers to (re)entering or remaining in the workplace.
 This approach has a focus on aligning and integrating the delivery of health, employment and skills services to provide holistic, person-centred support.

-If you feel your organisation can make a real difference and provide a creative and innovative delivery offer across any of the four funding streams available now (detailed below) then please express your interest or contact our team via email with any questions, pathways@doncaster.gov.uk.
+If you feel your organisation can make a real difference and provide a creative and innovative delivery offer across any of the funding streams currently available then please express your interest or contact our friendly team via email with any questions: pathways@doncaster.gov.uk.

 Express Interest